talent-maritinyu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a script that creates a directory called my_dir with permissions 751 in the working directory Task 12 Task 13 change group owner to school for file hello Task 14 change ownership for all files and directories Task 15 change ownership symbolic link
+Task 16 change ownershipof hello to betty if oened by user guillaum